Skip to main content

 • Plus500 Invest: Where you can trade stocks (real shares);

-Their customer support is helpful and easy to assess through a chat that is always shown on the trading platform.
-Their spreads are low, and they offer accounts in sixteen currencies, including USD, EUR, and GBP.
+Their customer support is helpful and readily assessed through a chat that is always shown on the trading platform.
+Their spreads are low, offering accounts in sixteen currencies, including USD, EUR, and GBP.
 Still, they charge a 0.70% currency conversion fee and a $10 monthly fee following three months with no activity.
 On Plus500 Invest, they only charge a small commission per trade (US market: $0,006/share).

 Finally, it is regulated by financial regulators like the FCA and CySEC, meaning that Plus500 is appropriately supervised and that there is an investor protection scheme under the entity in which you open an account.
 For instance, If you open an account as a European investor through Plus500CY Ltd, you are protected up to €20,000.
 Additionally, Plus500 provides negative balance protection for CFD trading on a per-account basis – only to retail clients from the European Union.